build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 aws mwaa update-environment --name $mwaa_env --requirements-s3-object-version=$latest
 ```

->**Tip!** If you wanted to run this separately, just set the bucket_name and mwaa_env variables to suit your environment
+>**Tip!** If you wanted to run this separately, just set the bucket_name and mwaa_env variables to suit your environment.

 This will trigger an environment update, using the latest version of the requirements.txt file.